-An estimated total of 27.9 million Sitka spruce and Scots pine plants were sold to Scotland in 2010/11 (Table 1).
-This comprised 24.8 million Sitka spruce plants and 3.1 million Scots pine plants.
+An estimated total of 39.3 million Sitka spruce and Scots pine plants were sold to Scotland in 2014/15 (Table 1).
+This comprised 34.5 million Sitka spruce plants and 4.7 million Scots pine plants.
+This was an increase on previous years for Sitka spruce, but a decline from the peak in 2013/14 for Scots Pine.

-26.7 million plants sold to Scotland in 2010/11 (96%) were derived from improved basic material.
-This was similar to the percentage for the previous year, when 95% of sales to Scotland were from improved stock.
+35.0 million plants sold to Scotland in 2014/15 (89%) were derived from improved basic material.
+This represents an increase from the previous year, when 85% of plants sold to Scotland were from improved stock.